vbmobile/mobile-id-documentation/docs/index.md

 Currently, this functionality is only available in the **Document Reader**.

-It is achieved by importing the **VBOcrMrzRfidRegula**, which is currently the only provider available in production.
+It is achieved by importing the **DocScanMrz**, which is currently the only provider available in production.

 This design allows you to pass both a **DocumentScanProvider** and a **DocumentRFIDProvider** when initializing Enrolment.